Introduction -what is a director’s loan account?

 - However, if the entire director’s loan is repaid within nine months and one day of the company’s year-end, the company will not owe any tax.

-- Any part of the director’s loan that you do not repay is subject to Section 455 Tax, which is calculated at 33.75% of the outstanding balance.
+- Any part of the director’s loan that you do not repay within nine months is subject to Section 455 Tax.
+The S455 Tax is calculated at 33.75% of the outstanding balance.

 Contractor director’s loan account –Section 455 Tax and how this works

 As we set out above, the S455 Tax charge is now 33.75% of the appropriate loan amount.
 Out of interest, the rate of S455 charge is exactly the same as the higher rate tax on dividends.
-Presumably, the rate is set at this level to sway company directors from considering the option to take a loan for an extended time period.
+Presumably, the rate is set at this level to sway company directors from considering taking a loan for an extended time period.
 Therefore, many directors who take a loan will attempt to repay this within nine months of their company year-end.

-It is important to be aware that Section 455 Tax is refundable to your company.
-Basically, the tax will come back nine months after the financial year, during which you repay the loan to your company.
+It is important to be aware that Section 455 Tax is refundable to your company in the future.
+Basically, HMRC will make a S455 repayment nine months after the financial year, during which you repay your contractor director’s loan to your company.

 When a director does not repay the loan in time, the company will pay Section 455 Tax.
 Therefore, in between paying the tax and subsequently recovering this from HMRC, the company has tantamount lent the amount of tax to the Government.

-When you are ready to repay the loan, you can either:
+When you are ready to make a director’s loan repayment and repay part or all of the loan, you can either:

 - Repay the money into your company bank account; or